 - Cavities and tooth decay can cause pain, sensitivity, and difficulty in speaking and eating.
-Pain and discomfort can cause the child to lose focus from schoolwork and other activities.
+Pain and discomfort can cause the child to lose focus on schoolwork and other activities.

-- When cavities are ignored, they worsen and the deeper into the tooth they go, they affect the root.
+- When cavities are ignored, they worsen, and the deeper into the tooth they go, they affect the root.
 Such infections require root canals that can be very painful.
-Moreover, untreated tooth decay can lead to a number of oral infections like an abscess.
-An abscess is puss formation inside the tooth or in the gum that needs ER treatment.
+Moreover, untreated tooth decay can lead to several oral infections like an abscess.
+An abscess is a pus formation inside the tooth or in the gum that needs ER treatment.
 It can occasionally be fatal.

 - When primary teeth fall before time, they can cause the permanent teeth to erupt incorrectly and misaligned.
 Such problems often need corrective dental and orthodontic treatment.